ggomaeng/awesome-js/README.md

 <a name='a1.11.1'/>

-#### 1.11
+#### 1.11.1

 Although JavaScript is an object-oriented language, it is prototype-based and does not implement a traditional class-based inheritance system.

+**All JavaScript objects inherit the properties and methods from their prototype.**

 In JavaScript, each object internally references another object, called its *prototype*.
 That prototype object, in turn, has a reference to its prototype object, and so on.
 At the end of this prototype chain is an object with null as its prototype.
 The prototype chain is the mechanism by which inheritance – *prototypal inheritance* to be precise – is achieved in JavaScript.
 In particular, when a reference is made to a property that an object does not itself contain, the prototype chain is traversed until the referenced property is found (or until the end of the chain is reached, in which case the property is undefined).